pulp-platform/snitch_cluster/README.md

 - The RISC-V [Snitch integer core](https://pulp-platform.github.io/snitch_cluster/rm/snitch.html).
 This can be useful stand-alone if you are just interested in re-using the core for your project, e.g., as a tiny control core or you want to make a peripheral smart.
 The sky is the limit.
 - The [Snitch cluster](https://pulp-platform.github.io/snitch_cluster/rm/snitch_cluster.html).
 A highly configurable cluster containing one to many integer cores with optional floating-point capabilities as well as our custom ISA extensions `Xssr`, `Xfrep`, and `Xdma`.
 - A runtime and example applications for the Snitch cluster.
-- RTL simulation environments for Verilator, Questa Advanced Simulator, and VCS, as well as configurations for our [Banshee system simulator](https://github.com/pulp-platform/banshee)
+- RTL simulation environments for Verilator, Questa Advanced Simulator, and VCS, as well as configurations for the [GVSoC system simulator](https://github.com/gvsoc/gvsoc)

 This code was previously hosted in the [Snitch monorepo](https://github.com/pulp-platform/snitch) and was spun off into its own repository to simplify maintenance and dependency handling.
 Note that our Snitch-based manycore system [Occamy](https://github.com/pulp-platform/occamy) has also moved.